Progressive Pilgrimage

 Most accommodations have hairdryers available in each room.
 Some smaller properties or guest houses might require you to ask for a hairdryer at the front desk.
 In most cases, travelers can get by without packing a hair dryer.
 If you do bring one, make sure it can be converted to 220 volts or you have the appropriate electrical converter and/or adapter.

-Will we have access to laundry facilities?
+Will we have access to laundry?

 Communications